An Australian politician proposed to his partner during a parliamentary debate on a bill to legalise same-sex.

 The 33-year-old primary school teacher’s "yes" was recorded in the official record.

 The debate in the House of Representatives came as all the major parties push for legislation to be passed this week.
-Last month, a majority of Australians endorsed legalising same-sex marriage in a postal vote.
+Last month, a majority of Australians legalising same-sex marriage in a postal vote.

 The Senate has already approved the bill and rejected proposed amendments that would have increased legal protections for those who would discriminate against gay couples on religious grounds.